Prohibition of Sexual Assault, Sexual Harassment, Dating and Domestic Violence, and Stalking

 Q What should I do if I am sexually assaulted?

-A Many times, victims of sexual assault feel traumatized or blame themselves and are reluctant to seek help and proper medical care; it is not the victim’s fault.
-If an individual has been the victim of sexual assault, dating violence, domestic violence, and/or stalking, or think they may have been, there are several options for reporting the incident (see page 23) and for obtaining the information, assistance, and support needed for all aspects of recovery, both emotional and physical.
+A Victims of sexual assault may feel traumatized or blame themselves and are reluctant to seek help and proper medical care; it is not the victim’s fault.
+If an individual has been the victim of sexual assault, dating violence, domestic violence, and/or stalking, or think they may have been, there are several options for reporting the incident and for obtaining the information, assistance, and support needed for all aspects of recovery, both emotional and physical.

 Immediately After an Incident

-Physical Safety: Your immediate safety is the top priority.
+Physical Safety: Your immediate safety is a top priority.
 As quickly as possible, find a safe place away from the perpetrator or any other potential danger.

 - You are encouraged to seek immediate medical attention for your own physical health and to preserve all physical evidence.
 You can receive treatment at any medical facility; hospital emergency departments are in the best position to treat you and collect physical evidence.

-- Contact the Police: You are strongly encouraged to call the Pitt police department (412-624-2121) or the city of Pittsburgh police at 911 and report the situation.
+- Contact the Police: You are strongly encouraged to call the Pitt Police department (412-624-2121) or the Pittsburgh Police at 911 and report the situation.

-- Contact the Office of Sexual Harassment and Assault Response and Education (SHARE) coordinator, Michele Welker, at 412-648-7930 (8:30 a.m.–5 p.m., Monday through Friday) or 412-648-7856 (after 5 p.m. and on weekends).
+- Contact the University Counseling Center's Office of Sexual Harassment and Assault Response and Education (SHARE) at 412-648-7930 (8:30 a.m.–5 p.m., Monday through Friday) or 412-648-7856 (after 5 p.m. and on weekends).
 SHARE will advise victims of reporting options, can guide students through the process of receiving a medical exam, and will assist victims in notifying campus or local police authorities if desired.

 Sexual Assault Reporting FAQs